In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the chard

-- Zest and juice the lemon, keeping the zest and juice separate.
+- Zest and juice the lemon, keeping the zest and juice separate (the juice will be divided between the chard and the chickpeas).

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Working in batches if needed, add the chard, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 4 minutes.
 Add more oil between batches if needed.
 Transfer the chard to a medium bowl, stir in the lemon zest and 1 tablespoon [2 TBL] lemon juice, and season to taste with salt and pepper; cover to keep warm.
 Do not clean the pan.
 While the chard is cooking, prepare the remaining ingredients.